CCBlueX/Documentation/md/modules/combat/swordblock.md

 ### Settings Details

 - **OnlyVisual** (Toggle) — default: `false` — Only shows the blocking animation without sending blocking packets.
+- **FakeOnPressing** (Toggle) — default: `false` — Shows the blocking animation simply while you hold the use key, even when not actually blocking.
 - **HideShieldSlot** (Toggle) — default: `false` — Hides the shield in the offhand slot when a sword is held.
 - **ApplyToThirdPersonView** (Toggle) — default: `true` — Applies the sword-blocking pose in third-person view.
 - **AlwaysHideShield** (Toggle) — default: `false` — Always hides the offhand shield regardless of main-hand item.